udos86/ng-dynamic-forms/README.md

 })
 ```

 ## Custom Form Controls

-Beginning with version `6.0.0` NG Dynamic Forms allows you to easily plugin in your own custom form controls.
+Starting with version 6 NG Dynamic Forms allows you to easily plugin in your own custom form controls.

 Beforehand follow [**the standard procedure**](https://blog.thoughtram.io/angular/2016/07/27/custom-form-controls-in-angular-2.html) to create your custom form control component:
 ```typescript